 Letters to the editor — Letters are welcome, but should not exceed 400 words.
 The Gazette reserves the right to edit letters for grammar, spelling, CP Style, libellous/slanderous content, and length.
 Letters will be published at the discretion of the editor.
 Third-party letters will not be reprinted, nor will letters signed with a nom de plume.
 Authors' names and telephone numbers must be submitted for verification.

-Obituaries — Obituaries will be published to record the death of members of the university community.
+Obituaries — Obituaries will be published to record the death of members of the university community (current students and current or retired faculty and staff members).
 Personal tributes will not be published, in order to provide equitable coverage to members of the university community.
 When more than one obituary appears per issue, they will be listed alphabetically.